Asari87/PANG/README.md

 Then pop into existence and pop giant balls for unknown reasons!

 On Windows
-Use A & D - move left and right,
+Use A & D to move left and right,
-Use W - fire.
+Use W to fire.

 On Android
 Use joystick and fire button.